JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 >
 {style="note"}

-The project contains two modules:
+The project contains the following modules:

 * **shared** is a Kotlin Multiplatform module that contains the logic shared among the Android, desktop, iOS, and web applications
   – the code you use for all the platforms.
 It uses [Gradle](https://kotlinlang.org/docs/gradle.html) as the build system that helps